-[0046] The assay devices and methods of this invention can be used for the detection (positive or negative, and/or quantification) of virtually any analyte in oral fluid.
+[0043] The assay devices and methods of this invention can be used for the detection (positive or negative, and/or quantification) of virtually any analyte in oral fluid.
 Moreover, the devices and methods can be used to detect one or more analytes simultaneously.
-Such analytes may include, but are not limited to, antibodies to HIV, antibodies to HTLV, antibodies to Helicobacter pylori, antibodies to hepatitis, antibodies to measles, hepatitis antigens, antibodies to terponemes, antibodies to host or infections agents, cellular markers of pathology includign, but not limited to, cardiolipin, lecithin, cholesterol, lipopolysaccharide and sialic acid, antibodies to mumps, antibodies to rubella, cotinine, cocaine, benzoylecgonine, benzodizazpines, tetrahydrocannabinol, nicotine, ethanol theophylline, phenytoin, acetaminophen, lithium, diazepam, nortriptyline, secobarbital, phenobarbital, theophylline, testosterone, estradiol.
-17-hydroxyprogesterone, progesterone, thyroxine, thyroid stimulating hormone, follicle stimulating hormone, luteinizing hormone, transforming growth factor alpha, epidermal growth factor, insulin-like growth factor I and II, growth hormone release inhibiting factor, IGA and sex hormone binding globulin; and other analytes including glucose, cholesterol, caffeine, cholesterol, corticosteroid binding globulin, PSA, or DHEA binding glycoprotein with the methods being particularly well suited to the detection of HIV antibodies.
+Such analytes may include, but are not limited to, antibodies to HIV, antibodies to HTLV, antibodies to Helicobacter pylori, antibodies to hepatitis, antibodies to measles, antibodies to mumps, antibodies to rubella, cotinine, cocaine, benzoylecgonine, benzodizazpine, tetrahydrocannabinol, nicotine, ethanol theophylline, phenytoin, acetaminophen, lithium, diazepam, nortryptyline, secobarbital, phenobarbitol, theophylline, testosterone, estradiol, 17-hydroxyprogesterone, progesterone, thyroxine, thyroid stimulating hormone, follicle stimulating hormone, luteinizing hormone, transforming growth factor alpha, epidermal growth factor, insulin-like growth factor I and II, growth hormone release inhibiting factor, IGA and sex hormone binding globulin; and other analytes including glucose, cholesterol, caffeine, cholesterol, corticosteroid binding globulin, PSA, or DHEA binding glycoprotein with the methods being particularly well suited to the detection of HIV antibodies.

-[0047] The assay device of this invention relies on the unique cooperation between a capillary matrix (W in FIG. 1) and a lateral flow chromatographic strip (C in FIG. 1).
+[0044] The assay device of this invention relies on the unique cooperation between a capillary matrix (W in FIG. 1) and a lateral flow chromatographic strip (C in FIG. 1).
 The device is constructed such that the capillary matrix can be inserted into the oral cavity, and, in a preferred embodiment, juxtaposed to the oral mucosa.
-A bite plate coupled to the capillary matrix is insertable between the teeth of the patient to position the capillary matrix in the oral cavity (preferably in the buccal space) for receiving the oral fluid.
-The bite plate is typically held in place by the occlusal force of the teeth, preferably the molars and/or the bicuspids.
-In one preferred embodiment, where the assay device is oriented in the mouth such that the capillary matrix is situated between the gum and the cheek, an edge of the bite plate contacts the tongue when held between the teeth, and may include a saliva-stimulating substance for stimulating oral fluid production.
-The capillary matrix acts as a receiving body or pad that rapidly adsorbs (wicks up) oral fluid, e.g., via capillary action, and delivers that oral fluid to a lateral flow immunochromatography strip (e.g., C in FIG. 1).
+The capillary matrix acts as a receiving body or pad that rapidly absorbs (wicks up) oral fluid, e.g., via capillary action, and delivers that oral fluid to a lateral flow immunochromatography strip (e.g., C in FIG. 1).
 The immunochromatography strip then provides an indication of the presence, absence or quantity of one or more analytes in the oral fluid.

-[0048] The device can be conveniently assembled such that the capillary matrix comprises a receiving pad for insertion into the oral cavity, while the lateral flow immunochromatography strip comprises the handle of the device.
-One or more zones on the handle can comprise indicators for readout (e.g., of a calorimetric signal) of the assay results.
+[0045] The device can be conveniently assembled such that the capillary matrix comprises a receiving pad for insertion into the oral cavity, while the lateral flow immunochromatography strip comprises the handle of the device.
+One or more zones on the handle can comprise indicators for readout (e.g., of a colorimetric signal) of the assay results.
 Of course, other formats of the device are suitable and will be readily recognized by those of skill in the art.

-[0049] Capillary Matrix
+[0046] Capillary Matrix.

-[0050] The capillary matrix (porous matrix) material is preferably selected to provide a number of unique properties to the assay device.
+[0047] The capillary matrix (porous matrix) material is preferably selected to provide a number of unique properties to the assay device.
 Such properties include, but are not limited to, a relatively low void volume, a pore size sufficient to provide rapid and effective delivery of the oral fluid to the test strip, low or non-reactivity with the oral fluid or analytes, easy release of the oral fluid to the immunochromatography test strip, and a non-deformable (when wetted) collection pad.

-[0051] Because oral fluid may be in short supply (patients often suffer a Adry mouth≅ during testing) it is desirable to maximize the amount of oral fluid that is transported from the oral cavity (e.g., the oral mucosa) to the lateral flow chromatography strip.
+[0048] Because oral fluid may be in short supply (patients often suffer a "dry mouth" during testing) it is desirable to maximize the amount of oral fluid that is transported from the oral cavity (e.g., the oral mucosa) to the lateral flow chromatography strip.
 This is accomplished by the use of a capillary matrix having a minimum void volume.
-The capillary matrix should have a void volume less than about 65%/cm3, preferably less than about 57%/cm3, more preferably less than about 40%/cm3, 35%/cm3, or even 25%/cm3.
+The capillary matrix should have a void volume less than about 65%/cm3, preferably less than about 57%/cm3, more preferably less than about 48%/cm3, and most preferably less than about 40%/cm3, 35% cm3, or even 25% cm3.
 Capillary matrices having such low void volumes typically deliver a significant amount of the absorbed oral fluid to the lateral flow chromatography strip.